Biot-Savart/mimic-bot/README.md

 ## Description

-[Mimic-Bot] A Discord bot that uses OpenAi for replies.
+[ChatMimic] A Discord bot that uses OpenAi for replies.

 ## Installation